 You'll notice the line outside before anything.
-There will be a group of tourist wanting a picture of the giant Gordon Ramsay Steak sign.
+There will be a group of tourist wanting a picture of the giant Gordon Ramsay Steak sign in Las Vegas.
 The pretty people up front will be happy to check on your reservation and they'll also delight in telling you that if you don't have one you can always go inside and attempt a meal at the bar or the lounge.

 It would seem as if his name can turn something to gold.

-Once inside you'll notice the energy immediately.
+Once inside Gordon Ramsay Steak, you'll notice the energy immediately.
 If you were looking for a fine dining experience you're out of luck.
 This is a modern, approachable version of the pretentious, stuffy restaurants you might be accustomed to.
-If you like Gordon Ramsay's approach to communication you'll be excited that somebody got it right with the restaurant.
+If you like the chef's approach to communication you'll be excited that somebody got it right with the restaurant.

 It's edgy, it's louder than you would expect, there are people smiling, laughing, drinking and having a good time.
 It's a restaurant that celebrates food and the experience of eating while pumping out some serious beef.